indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 ## Strat for Grokking:
 ## Have Grok on left of screen.
 Look up LC.
 Do LC on right of screen.
 ## Double win.
 Doing grokking + doing a leetcode!
-## Great momentum.
-Keep going!!
-1.5 weeks of this and I'll be done!
-## Leave the last 2-3 challenges alone so I can go back and review them in Nov.
+## Leave the last 2-3 challenges so I can go back and review them in Nov.

-## Monday!
-Tree breadth first search

 # Grokk:
 # I'm already 1/3rd done!
 After doing this for less than 1 week!
 I'm doing well!!

+## Tuesday!
+Tree depth first search (stack, paths).
+4-5 algos.
+# Two heaps if I can.
+3 algos max.
+Just do the easier variations.